 - tonkatsu sauce

-- Peel potatoes, cut into small wedges.
-Place in a pot and pour enough cold water to cover the potatoes by 1 inch.
-Bring to a boil, and continue cooking until a skewer can easily goes through the potatoes, about 20 minutes.
+- Boil potatoes.
+Peel potatoes and cut into small wedges.
+Place in a pot and pour enough cold water to cover the potatoes by one inch.
+Bring to a boil, and continue cooking until a skewer can easily go through the potatoes, about 15-20 minutes.

-- Meanwhile, heat 1 tablespoon of olive oil in a frying pan and sauté onion until softened.
-Then add the ground beef and cook until no longer pink.
-Season with 1/2 teaspoon salt and 1/2 teaspoon ground black pepper.
+- Sauté onion and ground beef.
+While the potatoes are boiling, heat 1 tablespoon of olive oil in a frying pan and sauté onion until softened.
+Add ground beef and cook until no longer pink.
+Season with 1⁄2 teaspoon each of salt and pepper.
 Set aside to cool.

-- In another frying pan, combine 2 tablespoon of olive oil and panko.
+- Fry panko.
+In another frying pan, combine 2 tablespoons of olive oil and panko.
 Fry (toast) until golden brown.
-Transfer to a bowl and let cool.
+Transfer to a bowl and set aside to cool.

-- Divide the potato and beef mixture into 16 portions.
-Shape each into a 1/2 inch thick patty.
-Let the patties rest in the fridge for 30 minutes.
+- Shape into patties.
+Divide the potato and beef mixture into 16 portions.
+Shape each into a 1⁄2 inch thick patty.
+Arrange patties on a baking tray and rest in the fridge for 30 minutes.